Lawmakers seek to ban insurgents from holding office - ExBulletin

 The judge permanently barred Griffin, then elected commissioner of Otero County, from holding federal and local public office.

-In West Virginia, a former state legislator who pleaded guilty to a crime of civil disorder for participating in the riot and served his sentence, announced earlier this month that he was reporting to Congress.
+In West Virginia, a former state lawmaker who pleaded guilty to a felony civil disorder for participating in the riot and who has served his sentence, announced earlier this month that he is reporting to Congress.

 We really need to get rid of those who would overthrow our government, said Duff, the Connecticut lawmaker.
 There is no place for any of them to be (in) any type of elected or appointed officer.